 The dominant purpose is not the primary or substantial purpose21, but rather ‘the ruling, prevailing or most influential purpose’22.

-While there may be several purposes for a communication, only one of those purposes will be the dominant one.
+While there may be several purposes for a communication's creation, only one of those purposes will be dominant.
 If there are two or more purposes of equal importance, no one purpose can be said to be the dominant purpose.

 The purpose for which the communication is brought into existence is a question of fact which is generally determined by considering: